RajaaBoulassouak/checks-for-understanding/module-2/backend/week_two.md

      museum_id: 2 (foreign_key)

 9. What could you see in your code that would make you think you might want to create a partial?
+    If saw different view template codes that are basically the same.

 ### Self Assessment: